Inside the Dubai Desert Conservation Reserve (DDCR)

 | Operator margin | 40 to 80 | Booking, dispatch, after-care, platform fee |

 A Lahbab safari pays none of the first three rows because Lahbab is public desert.
 That is the entire explanation for the AED 99 vs AED 695 difference.
 The conservation funding is not optional and not negotiable; the levy is the reason an oryx still grazes 50 metres from your Land Cruiser at sunrise.
-The Dubai desert safari cost breakdown covers this in more depth alongside the other tiers.
+The Dubai desert safari cost breakdown covers this in more depth alongside the other packages.

 The 6 licensed operators of the DDCR

-| Operator | Tier and price (per head) | Signature experience inside the DDCR |
+| Operator type | Price (per head) | Signature experience inside the DDCR |

 |---|---|---|

-| Platinum Heritage Tours | AED 695 to 1,750 | Vintage 1950s Land Rover Heritage Safari; founding operator of the reserve |
+| A heritage Land Rover and founding operator | AED 795 to 1,950 | Vintage 1950s Land Rover Heritage Safari; founding operator of the reserve |

-| Al Maha, a Luxury Collection Desert Resort | AED 4,500 to 11,500 per suite (inclusive) | In-reserve overnight stays; private deck plunge pools; falconry; camel trek |
+| Al Maha, a Luxury Collection Desert Resort | Check current rates | In-reserve overnight stays; private deck plunge pools; falconry; camel trek |

-| Arabian Adventures (DDCR division) | AED 795 to 1,300 | Sundowner camel trek to a private viewpoint; wildlife drive at dusk |
+| A sundowner-drive operator | AED 795 to 1,300 | Sundowner camel trek to a private viewpoint; wildlife drive at dusk |

-| Travco Tourism | AED 750 to 1,250 | Group conservation drives with a naturalist; cultural-camp dinner |
+| A group conservation-tour operator | AED 750 to 1,250 | Group conservation drives with a naturalist; cultural-camp dinner |

-| Bab Al Shams excursions (DDCR-adjacent + permitted route) | AED 850 to 1,400 | Heritage village base; falconry; horseback ride at perimeter |
+| A heritage-village-based operator (DDCR-adjacent + permitted route) | AED 850 to 1,400 | Heritage village base; falconry; horseback ride at perimeter |

-| Alpha Tours | AED 725 to 1,150 | Photography-focused morning wildlife drive; ghaf-tree set-up shots |
+| A photography-focused operator | AED 725 to 1,150 | Photography-focused morning wildlife drive; ghaf-tree set-up shots |

 | Species | Morning safari odds | Evening safari odds | Best photography window |